 Irrespective of the reported statistical likelihood of recurrence, a positive prognosis for patients was considered in cases where compliance levels were good, suggesting that patients “will improve but [they need] to put the work in” and emphasising the additional time it would take to recover if the patient chose to ignore the advice.
 The patient’s willingness to comply was suggested to be linked to their lifestyle and family willingness to support their recovery, with sports being a significant driving force to comply with rehabilitation and recovery.

 In these focus groups, psychosocial influences were generally perceived to be only relevant for the female vignettes.
 Prognosis was perceived to be poorer for teenage girls because “They've got, you know, hormonal, hormonal rages going on, they've got loads going on in life.” which was suggested to influence their likelihood to carry out the recommended rehabilitation faithfully.
 Whilst there was some discussion regarding psychosocial factors affecting the male vignette (2), these were much less frequently mentioned and centred around apprehension around restoring range post the traumatic injury.
+Participants in our study were predominantly female (72%, n=18) and there was no evidence to suggest that gender biased attribution of psychosocial influences was as a result of the therapist’s gender.

 Discussion

 The aim of this study was to investigate the clinical decision-making processes undertaken by physiotherapists presented with hypothetical cases of paediatric shoulder instability to elicit the types of information used to make clinical decisions around assessment and management.
 No unified structured approach for assessment or management was identified.
 This variability in practice likely stems from the limited use of classification systems and an agreed set of physiologically valid criteria for assessment.
 Therapists reported limited awareness and utility of existing classification frameworks, despite more than 18 proposed classification systems in the literature (18).
 Given that therapists had limited knowledge of existing classification systems, reasons for not using them were not widely discussed.
+Existing guidelines and models are predicated on a clear distinction between traumatic and atraumatic aetiology which is not always possible (table 2) and was intentionally included in the construct of Vignette 3 to reflect the complexity of this impairment.
+Participants experiences reflected this and highlights a limitation of existing models and guidelines.
 In cases where these were used, therapists used them as a rough guide rather than absolute classifier.
 This suggests existing classification systems have limited clinical applicability possibly stemming from their complexity e.g. system proposed by Magnuson et al (46) and the Stanmore triangle (34).
 It was evident from discussions that the relevance of some factors to presentations of shoulder instability e.g. shoulder dyskinesis and Beighton score, remain debated.
 Existing processes and tests used in clinical assessment are inadequate given that they lack sensitivity and specificity (47, 48).
 Further work is needed to identify agreed relevant factors/mechanisms for shoulder instability and appropriate methods of measurement which can be used to help clinicians in diagnosis and decision-making (35).

 Clinical assessment was constructed around observation-based inferences which have not been validated or may be inaccurate (box 8) i.e. the association between observed movement variations and impairments are not proven.
 The risk of error associated with movement based observation is high(48) and is known to result in misclassification of patients (19).
 Mechanism of action for patient presentation and treatments was rarely discussed and clinical reasoning processes were not explicit, with practice assumed to be universally understood or standard e.g. “usual physio assessment”, “wrong picture”.